 Saline breast implants can give good results for the right patient, especially women with sufficient natural breast tissue and when the implants are placed under the pectoral muscle.
 They are less expensive than silicone gel implants.
 If a saline breast implant ruptures, the filler is quickly and safely absorbed by the body.
 This will cause the breast to deflate, but is safe since it is saline (“salt water”).

-Recently two new breast implants have been approved by the FDA.
 These implants have a higher cohesiveness (firmness, solid-likeness) than the previous 'regular' silicone gel implants.
-These are the Allergan and Mentor implants.
-We have selected the Allergan Natrelle brand.
+These are the Allergan, Sientra and Mentor implants.
+We are approved and use all three company brands.

 All surgery carries some uncertainty and risk